thekashifmalik/rincr/README.md

 ```bash
 rincr --version
 ```

+> **Note**: This software is not yet stable; there may be backwards-incompatible changes before v1.
+Use at your own
+> risk.

 ## About
 A utility to compliment `rsync` for backups.
 While `rsync` can be used to make _full_ backups, i.e exact clones of the